 Here’s how you can help us keep the pressure up and ensure Nova Scotia gets new, ambitious, inclusive and bold climate goals.

-Sign up below to stay in-the-loop for developments on Nova Scotia’s #ClimateGoals – we’ll also let you know when in-person consultations are happening in your area.
+Sign up below to stay in-the-loop for developments on Nova Scotia’s #ClimateGoals – we’ll also let you know when consultations are happening in your area.

 Join our #ClimateGoals volunteer team.
 Dozens of you have stepped up to help further the call for strong climate goals, and it’s making a big difference.
 Email Joanna if you’d like more information on joining our team of climate goal activists.

 Ask for substantive, accessible consultations in your area to ensure our goals are ambitious, inclusive, and based in justice.
 Contact your MLA via phone or email here: https://nslegislature.ca/members/profiles